.....CENTRAL HUMANISM HUB continued

 "The only thing people really have in common is that they are all going to die" - Bob Dylan

 Adopting a slightly different perspective, however, one could say there are a number of important areas in which the social system, in Australia and elsewhere, does not treat people with sufficient equality.
 For example, it does not give everybody equal access to the law, nor every child equal access to a high standard of education.
-These services are currently much too dependent on individual means (and here we are referring to differences in wealth over and above those that relate to basic human inequalities).
+These services are currently much too dependent on individual means (and here I am referring to differences in wealth over and above those that relate to basic human inequalities).
 There are certain key components of the social environment that should be available to all on equal terms, regardless of individual capabilities.
-In other words, to begin with there must be a level playing field, and only then can we make appropriate allowances for less privileged players.
+In other words, to begin with there must be a level playing field, and only then can appropriate allowances be made for less privileged players.

 But what is "the social environment"?
 Your idea of equality, in the sense of aiming to equalise the opportunities and lifestyle within a society, is always relative to your ethical and political outlook.
 It depends how widely you cast your net.
 The well-off egoist probably believes he is entitled to keep everything he has earned, and couldn't care less about anyone else.
 The liberal may promote "equality" within his family but is less concerned with others - scanty welfare services will take care of them well enough.
 The tribalist may share his wealth and resources amongst the clan, but to hell with other clans!
 The socialist may think all the members of the nation to which he belongs should be levelled out by heavily taxing the rich and giving to the poor (etc etc), but would not be prepared to include Angolians or Somalians in his equation.
 The altruist says he'd like to see all people everywhere on a similar welfare plane, but has probably not thought through either the practicality or the consequences of creating his perfect world.
 And none of these groups seem willing to extend their net to non-human animals.
 Central Humanists are neither egoists nor altruists, taking a "graded" approach consistent with the centralist principle stated in #1.
 All people (and some or all animals?) should have access to basic resources such as food, water, habitation, education, medical aid and protection from hostile forces, but after that people should be encouraged to accept responsibility for their own lives and the lives of their dependants.
 As regards the means of achieving these basic living standards, however, Central Humanism differs from present-day altruism: it advocates tackling the underlying causes of poverty, such as population growth and incompetent government (see #21 - Conclusions).